aamkye/dotfiles/README.md

 > [!IMPORTANT]
 > __This repository uses the [Conventional Commits](https://www.conventionalcommits.org/).__
 >
-> For more information please see the [Conventional Commits documentation](https://www.conventionalcommits.org/en/v1.0.0/#summary).\
+> For more information please see the [Conventional Commits documentation](https://www.conventionalcommits.org/en/v1.0.0/#summary).
-> For internal reference please see the [local Conventional Commits documentation](./docs/conventional_commits/readme.md).

 > [!IMPORTANT]
 > __This repository uses the [Pre-Commit](https://pre-commit.com/).__
 >
 > Please be respectful while contributing and after cloning this repo install the pre-commit hooks.
+>
 > ```bash
 > > pre-commit install --install-hooks -t pre-commit -t commit-msg
 > ```
 >
-> For more information please see the [Pre-Commit documentation](https://pre-commit.com/).\
+> For more information please see the [Pre-Commit documentation](https://pre-commit.com/).
-> For internal reference please see the [local Pre-Commit documentation](./docs/pre_commit/).

 > [!IMPORTANT]
 > __This repository uses the [MISE](https://github.com/jdx/mise).__